wufengtao1/NFT-by-ChainIDE-Code-Sage-Openzeppelin-V5-/readme.md

 1. Ask

 `
-Provide an App.js file using React and ether.js that first connects to the MetaMask wallet (displays the wallet address after connecting) and then implements a contract mint function (only the 'address' parameter, which users can fill in).
+Provide an App.js file using React and ether.js that first connects to the MetaMask wallet (displays the wallet address upon clicking) and then implements a contract mint function (only the 'address' parameter, which users can fill in).
 `

 2. Init react app